Scimac/JavaScript-Learner/README.md

 # JavaScript-Learner

-Learning JavaScript as I learnt it.
+Learning JavaScript as I learnt it!